argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/SmartSim/README.md

 ## Introduction

 SmartSim is an open source tool developed by the Hewlett Packard Enterprise (HPE) designed to facilitate the integration of traditional HPC simulation applications with machine learning workflows.
-There are two core components of SmartSim:
+There are two core components to SmartSim:
-- Infrastructure library (IL):
+- Infrastructure library (IL)
   - Provides API to start, stop and monitor HPC applications from Python
   - Interfaces with the scheduler launch jobs (PBSPro on Polaris and Cobalt on Theta/ThetaGPU)
   - Deploys a distributed in-memory database called the Orchestrator
-- SmartRedis client library:
+- SmartRedis client library
   - Provides clients that connect to the Orchestrator from Fortran, C, C++, Python code
   - The client API library enables data transfer to/from database and ability to load and run JIT-traced Python and ML runtimes acting on stored data